AbdelilahElgallati/AutoTollBooth/README.md

-# Vehicle Detector and Counter using YOLOv8
-This project is built to detect and count vehicles in a given video file or live video stream of a highway using YOLOv8.
-The program outputs a video file with the detected vehicles and the total count of vehicle Inflow and Outflow from the Tolling Booth.

-# Dependencies

-* streamlit
-* ultralytics
-* opencv-python-headless
-* numpy
-* pandas
-* tqdm

-## Quick start (recommended)

-1. Create and activate a Python 3.11 virtual environment (or use the provided `.venv311`):

 # AutoTollBooth — Automatic Toll Booth Vehicle Detector and Counter

 AutoTollBooth detects and counts vehicles from uploaded traffic videos using YOLOv8.
 It runs as a Streamlit web app and provides a live annotated preview while maintaining simple inflow/outflow counts for vehicles crossing a configurable detection line.